john-galvao/javascript-weather-app/README.md

 # weather-app

 Fully functional Javascript weather app with API.
-Can display any city entered into the search bar.
+Can display weather information for any city entered into the search bar.